Category: Staff Picks

 Why Outline?

-Making an outline lays out all your points on your topic.
+Outlining lays out all your points on your topic.
 By writing your points out for a speech that is 10 minutes or under, you’ll find you often have more than enough points for your timespan.
-Instead of struggling to find content to fill in the time, you’ll be removing points so you don’t go overtime.
-That’s the problem you want.
+Instead of struggling to find content to fill in the time, remove points so you don’t go over time.

 Brainstorming points

-For your outline the first thing you need to do is list out all your points for your topic.
-Don’t worry about introduction and conclusion, that’s always the step.
+For your outline, the first thing you need to do is list all your points for your topic.
+Don’t worry about the introduction and conclusion.
+It’ll be easy to write as the final step.
 In my speech for cooking Burgers, I created the following list:

 • Meat Selection